zevenrodriguez/CIM593-693/week1/readme.md

 Git is a free and open source version control system/software.
 Once you initialize git in a directory, it tracks changes in your code.
 This is called initializing a repository.

-Their are 2 ways you can use git:
+Their are severial ways you can use git:

 * command line
 * gui interface / Github Desktop for Mac/PC
  * Note: When installing Github Desktop make sure you install command line tools.
  * Under the programs preferences you will need to add your github credentials.
+* [Brackets Git](https://github.com/zaggino/brackets-git) - Install as a plugin on brackets

 ###WHAT IS GITHUB?